mlfoundations/open_clip/README.md

 For instance, when training on one data source with size 400M and one with size 10M, samples from the first source are 40x more likely to be seen in expectation.

 We also support different weighting of the data sources, by using the `--train-data-weights` flag.
-For instance, using `--train-data-weights=1::1` in the above scenario will make it so that samples from each data source are equally likely to be seen in expectation.
+For instance, using `--train-data-weights=1::2` in the above scenario is equivalent to upsampling the second data source twice.

 #### Single-Node